codeface-io/SwiftObserver/README.md

 SwiftObserver diverges from convention.
 It follows the reactive idea in generalizing the *Observer Pattern*.
 But it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
 This freed us to create something different, something we **love** to work with.

 Leaving out the right kind of fancyness leaves us with the right kind of simplicity, a simplicity which is powerful.

-More on the philosophy of SwiftObserver [is documented over here](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#the-philosophy-of-swiftobserver)
+Read more about the [philosophy and features of SwiftObserver](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#the-philosophy-of-swiftobserver).

 # Get Started